openmindculture/react-dataviz-demo/README.md

 Suggested fixes and workarounds based on the assumption that there might be a glitch or race condition on behalf of GitHub pages only seemed to waste more time.

+The core issue for Vite (and other modern SPAs like React) on GitHub Pages almost always boils down to one thing: the base URL for assets.
+While SPAs default to '/', GitHub pages are usually served from a subdirectory.

 The best practice, simply put, is a hard-coded path optimized for GitHub pages, in the Vite configuration file.
 Locally, `npm run dev` will continue to work as usual because Vite's dev server handles paths correctly by default.
 `npm run build` will generate the dist folder with the correct relative paths for GitHub Pages.